cysouw/diathesis/text/c05_case.md

 e.
 Er steigt einen Stock höher. (*wo?* 'where')
 :::

-These quantified constituents are not governed arguments.
+These quantified constituents are not arguments.
 First, they can easily be left out (all verbs in the examples are typical intransitive verbs).
 Second, and more importantly, they cannot be replaced by a pronoun nor be questioned by a question pronoun (viz. *wen/was*).
 Instead, they are questioned by adverbial interrogative words as listed at the examples above, indicating that the quantified constituents are adverbial phrases, not governed arguments.

-Yet, there is a special class of verbs that appear to obligatorily need such a quantified object.
+Yet, there is a special class of verbs that appear to obligatorily need such a quantified object, called ~~measure stative dimensional verbs~~ in Gamerschlag [-@gamerschlag2014: 318].
 These objects are interrogated by *wie viel?* 'how much' (though interrogation with *was* 'what' seems also possible with some of them).
 Though debatable, I tend to classify these accusative constituents as arguments.
 Whatever the interpretation, when they are arguments, but also when these constituents are not considered to be arguments, then there is still something special with these verbs.

 A further argument to consider these accusative constituents as something special is that these verbs cannot be passivised, just like typical intransitive verbs [@next a].
 Even with non-quantified objects, these verbs still prohibit passivisation [@next b].